techcnet/ProcessPageViewStat/README.md

 !["Internal WHOIS feature"](https://tech-c.net/site/assets/files/1188/whois.jpg)

 ## New in version 1.1.4
 Detailed records can now be exported as CSV-file.
 The file contains all data of the specified date regardless of the pagination.
 The button is located at the bottom of the page.
-I hope someone will find the donation button.

 ## Settings
 You can access the module settings by clicking the Configuration button at the bottom of the records page.
 The settings page is also available in the menu: Modules->Configure->ProcessPageViewStat.